solarnz/polygamy/README.md

 Licence
 -------

+BSD 2-Clause Licensed.

-Copyright (c) 2013, Christopher Trotman
+Copyright (c) 2014, Christopher Trotman
 All rights reserved.

 Redistribution and use in source and binary forms, with or without